cxllm/christmas-countdown/README.md

 # Christmas Countdown

-A simple website to countdown the days to Christmas | Un site web simple qui dire combien de temps jusqu'à Noël
+A simple website to countdown the days to Christmas | Un site web simple pour compter les jours jusqu'à noël

 Available in English and French | Disponsible en anglais et français